jamiefu/news-classify/docs/models/doc2vec.rst

 Doc2Vec
 ========

-The Doc2Vec model applies gensim's implementation of Quoc Le and Tomas Mikolov: “Distributed Representations of Sentences and Documents”, which embeds an entire document into a vector based on the pattens of words that occur next to one another.
+The Doc2Vec model applies `gensim's <https://radimrehurek.com/gensim/models/doc2vec.html>`_
+implementation of Quoc Le and `Tomas Mikolov: “Distributed Representations of Sentences and Documents” <https://arxiv.org/pdf/1405.4053v2.pdf>`_, which embeds an entire document into a vector based on the pattens of words that occur next to one another.
 The model is trained using 5 neighbors, 10 epochs and vectors of size 2000, and is saved on our server.

 Once a new article is fed into the Doc2Vec model, the article gets embedded through the saved model as if it were a new article in the New York Times Annotated Corpus.
 The output is then run through two layers of neural network (size 1200 and 800 respectively) to produce the predicted tags for the article.